-The Department of General Services (DGS) strives to deliver cost-effective, high quality, reliable and sustainable services by managing quality facilities, ensuring efficient fleet operations, and maintaining exemplary administrative customer service that supports Baltimore City agencies in the advancement of their goals.
+The Department of General Services (DGS) strives to deliver cost-effective, high quality, reliable and sustainable services by managing quality facilities, ensuring efficient fleet operations and safe buildings' structures for maintaining health and safety of building occupants, and providing exemplary administrative customer service that supports Baltimore City agencies in the advancement of their goals.

 In addition to the oversight and repair of City vehicles in the City's fleet, DGS is also responsible for the renovation, alteration, repair and maintenance of all City-owned buildings.
-Specifically, DGS's Capital Projects and Energy Major Projects Division (CPE) oversees the design and construction of capital improvements to 205 City-owned and managed facilities.
-As a complement to CPE's work, DGS's Facilities Maintenance Division (FMD) strives to achieve efficient operation and maintenance of City owned-buildings and to provide safe, healthy and effective work spaces that facilitate the delivery of City services.
+Specifically, DGS's Capital Projects Division (CP) oversees the design and construction of capital improvements to 205 City-owned and managed facilities.
+As a complement to CP's work, DGS's Facilities Maintenance Division (FMD) strives to achieve efficient operation and maintenance of City owned-buildings and to provide safe, healthy and effective work spaces that facilitate the delivery of City services.

-Through the use of in-house design and construction project managers, inspectors and contract administration personnel, CPE administers and manages all aspects of capital improvements in City buildings on behalf of various user agencies, including the Baltimore City Police Department, the Baltimore City Fire Department, Baltimore City Courts and the Enoch Pratt Free Library.
-These improvements may include building infrastructure improvements (roofs, windows, HVAC, elevators) as well as agency-specific improvements that work to improve an agency's operations (floor plan renovations, etc.).
+Through the use of in-house design and construction project managers, inspectors and contract administration personnel, CP administers and manages all aspects of capital improvements in City buildings on behalf of various user agencies, including the Baltimore City Police Department, the Baltimore City Fire Department, Baltimore City Courts and the Enoch Pratt Free Library.
+These improvements may include building infrastructure improvements (roofs, windows, HVAC, elevators, fire alarm) as well as agency-specific improvements that work to improve an agency's operations (interior upgrades, ADA and fit out renovations, etc.).